DeepWaterIMR/ghl-gadget3/README.md

 13. Make the model extend further back in time.

-    -   Extend Norwegian and Russian catches to 1980.
+    -   Done.
+The model starts from 1980.

 14. Move to mature female SSB as the reporting measure instead of 45cm+

-    -   Done.
+    -   Done. female_mat is the SSB.

 15. Fix length-weight relationship